informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 `tag:isrd.isi.edu,2018:required`

 This key indicates that the values for a given model element will be required by the system.
-This key is allowed on any number of columns.
+This key is allowed on any number of columns or foreign keys.
 There is no content for this key.

 ### Tag: 2018 Indexing Preferences